Turtle-Head/Project5/README.md

 > Several code snippets were used and experimented on to get the OAuth code to work for getting a Yelp import
 > 001: 'https://discussions.udacity.com/t/im-having-trouble-getting-started-using-apis/13597/2'

-###### This paired well with snippets from source #001 to create a funtionaly working nonce generator for the OAuth sequence
+###### This paired well with snippets from source #001 to create a functionally working nonce generator for the OAuth sequence

 > 002: 'https://blog.nraboy.com/2015/03/create-a-random-nonce-string-using-javascript/'